 Deckard is an original creation.
 None of his memories are his own, they were given to him.
 Someone, some human, must have had the unicorn dream before he did, and then it was implanted in replicant Deckard.

 If Deckard's a replicant, who knows Deckard's a replicant?
 Who's part of this conspiracy?

-Let's start with Bryant.
+Let's start with the police chief, Bryant.
 It looks like Bryant is on some kind of established terms with Deckard.
 "I need you, Deck.
 I need the old blade runner," and dang it feels strange to write that noun phrase out in lower case.
 Bryant and Deckard are not on friendly terms at all, adversarial, but they clearly have some years of shared history.
 Could it be that all of this just a charade by Bryant?
 Is he acting the part of a long-term "friend"?
 Is he being subtle?
 Is it in character for this replicant-hating police captain to work cheerfully with, and provide sensitive information to, a known replicant whom he only met a few minutes ago?

 In which case, who's Deckard based on?
 Gaff?
 Except Gaff doesn't seem like a blade runner himself; as a blade runner, you'd think Deckard would know the other blade runners in his area, but he doesn't seem to recognise him when he comes to arrest him at the start of the film.
 (Or does he?)
 Also, Gaff walks with a cane, he isn't physically fit to hunt replicants.
 But perhaps he's retired.
 Or is Deckard based on Holden, then?
 This would make a lot of sense, given that Holden was the first choice for the job.
 Or maybe a combination of them, and perhaps other blade runners not seen?